-How To Install Erlang on Rocky Linux 8
+How To Install Erlang on Rocky Linux 8 with Easy Steps

+In this guide, we want to teach you How To Install Erlang on Rocky Linux 8.
 Erlang is a functional programming language that was highly influential in the world of programming language design.
 It’s still widely used today and is a dynamically typed language that focuses on concurrency, distributed programs, and fault tolerance.
 Another interesting aspect of Erlang is that it supports hot swapping, meaning that code can be changed without stopping a system.

-steps To Install Erlang on Rocky Linux 8
+Steps to Install Erlang on Rocky Linux 8

 To complete this guide, you must log in to your server as a non-root user with sudo privileges.
-To do this, you can follow our guide the Initial Server Setup with Rocky Linux 8.
+To do this, you can follow our guide on the Initial Server Setup with Rocky Linux 8.

-Install Erlang Programming Language on Rocky Linux 8
+1. Install Erlang Programming Language on Rocky Linux 8

 First, you need to update your local package index with the following command: